 After one week in Sri Lanka we spent next two weeks on journey around Sri Lanka.
 We visited many famous places as Sigiriya, Adam´s Peak, Kandy, Ravana Falls, Udawalawe National Park, Mirrisa Beach, Galle Fort etc. But the best experience for me – tea plantations around Haputale. – Sona Forstlova

 Horizon Lanka acts as a platform to empower the students.
 In fact, every student has their potential to show their talents, especially they like dancing and sports.
-I like Horizon Lanka is an academy but it is like a social youth centre that provides manpower, platforms and equipment for students to perform their talents.
-One of the impressive experiences is that the small kids danced together in the night farewell party.
+I like Horizon Lanka as an academy but it is like a social youth center that provides manpower, platforms, and equipment for students to perform their talents.
+One of the impressive experiences is that the small kids danced together at the night farewell party.
 I did not believe that little babies could perform well with limited practices.
 This was also a precious experience for little kids and parents to participate in the performance.
-Another unforgettable experience is that senior students teach the parents to use the laptops.
-I appreciate that students can share their skills to other people.
-This can also harmonize the relationship among the villagers.
-However, I observed that lacks of laptops, computers, or technological advances (Wi-Fi) are found that people in the village disconnect with the world.
+Another unforgettable experience is that senior students teach parents to use their laptops.
+I appreciate that students can share their skills with other people.
+This can also harmonize the relationship between the villagers.
+However, I observed that the lack of laptops, computers, or technological advances (Wi-Fi) is found that people in the village disconnect from the world.
 If donors can provide some extra resources (computers, stationery, sports equipment, instruments, dictionaries, etc.) to Horizon Lanka, I think this academy must become another space for people to stay in.
-Villagers (not only the students) can watch English movies; play football, basketball, volleyball, badminton outside Horizon Lanka; or even organize a handcraft workshop by both talented students and women.
-Therefore, I really want more friends can utilize this platform to build up their abilities and confidences.
+Villagers (not only the students) can watch English movies; play football, basketball, volleyball, badminton outside Horizon Lanka; or even organize a handicraft workshop by both talented students and women.
+Therefore, I really want more friends can utilize this platform to build up their abilities and confidence.

 In daily time, I worked at a public school.
 I was delighted to teach students from Grade 1 to Grade 11.
-Although it was tough for me to teach students every lesson without rests, it was a very great experience that I could communicate students with different ages.
+Although it was tough for me to teach students every lesson without rests, it was a very great experience that I could communicate with students of different ages.
 I found students have the similarity—their learning passion is appreciable!
 Even their English level is limited.
-They can still put more effort in learning English.
-My strategy for teaching them was to read aloud the articles / words more times and to check the dictionaries together so that students can really understand the meaning of the words.
-Next time, I hope I can give an English notebook for students and invite to write dairy/ words/ anything in their notebooks so that they can try to use more English.
-In a certain extent, I think the English level of the textbook is too high for students.
-In Hong Kong, the English level is lower that the teacher can teach English by a chapter.
-Indeed, lack of equipment is a main reason that leads to slow learning progress.
+They can still put more effort into learning English.
+My strategy for teaching them was to read aloud the articles/words more times and to check the dictionaries together so that students can really understand the meaning of the words.
+Next time, I hope I can give an English notebook for students and invite them to write dairy/ words/ anything in their notebooks so that they can try to use more English.
+To a certain extent, I think the English level of the textbook is too high for students.
+In Hong Kong, the English level is lower than the teacher can teach English by a chapter.
+Indeed, the lack of equipment is the main reason that leads to slow learning progress.
 I really hope that more dictionaries and teaching materials can be given to students.
 Schools can also make some posters that let students learn English.
 Overall, I like the teaching environment so much.
 I feel thankful that the principal and teachers gave me an opportunity to meet with the lovely students.
 Moreover, I feel regretful that some students did not have clean and comfortable uniforms, especially their shoes.
 They wore broken shoes.
 I hope more people can donate money to help those students.

 Lucie Barbier from France volunteered at Horizon Lanka Foundation in May, June, 2017.